lrghust/simple-gossip-database-example/README.md

 Here I don't implement a real load balance algorithm for a simple demo.
 The program pick one replica randomly at a time.

 #### Details
 1. The server maintains a message queue, receiving all the commands sent by clients.
-2. It owns a *SelfState* index indicating a seperate state itself.
+2. It owns a *SelfState* index indicating a separate state itself.
 Every time when it receives a command from client, a pair <*SelfState*,*Command*> will be pushed in the queue and then *SelfState* increases by one.
-3. It keeps listening for the states of all the database replicas, *ReplicaState*, and sends next command from the message queue to the picked replica to gossip **only when all the states of replicas reach a consensus and *SelfState* equals to *ReplicaState***, which is a synchronous **mechanism**.
+3. The state of replicas will be sent to the server periodically.
+It keeps listening for the states of all the database replicas, *ReplicaState*, and sends next command from the message queue to the picked replica to gossip **only when all the states of replicas reach a consensus and *SelfState* equals to *ReplicaState***, which is a synchronous **mechanism**.

 Because gossip needs time to finish passing message to all replicas, this **mechanism** forces the replicas to gossip messages in order strictly.
-The *SelfState* and *ReplicaState* are seperate variables and change seperately.
+The *SelfState* and *ReplicaState* are separate variables and change separately.
 When they come to the same value, it means that the replicas have finished to gossip the last message exactly and ready for next one in message queue.

 4. Besides commands from clients, the load balance server will also deal with messages from Database Replicas.
 - Message asking for necessary information when a new replica is launched.
 Send back replica addresses as the neighbors of the new replica for gossip.